libris/librisxl/README.md

   The file is preconfigured with sensible defaults and you probably won't need to change them.
 IF, however you want to use something different.
 Make a copy of the file and use the -Dxl.component.properties setting to indicate your own custom file.
 * secret.properties
   * Contains passwords and and such.
 Make a copy of the secret.properties.in file and enter proper settings.
+  * When running locally, use http://localhost:8180/whelk as baseUri.
+Document identifiers will be resolved on this, which will make redirects and such work properly.

 #### importers module